THE SURROUNDING AREA IN TERMS OF SUBSIDENCE

-Should you have a willow tree that is located within 40 metres of your property, this is something that insurers will definitely need to know about.
 Most trees have a minimum safe distance that they should be planted beyond in order to minimise the chances of them causing (or accelerating) subsidence.
 You should always bear this in mind when planting new trees.
-A large tree that has bene within the safe distance for many years (and perhaps even pre-dates the property itself) will not necessarily constitute a threat, but will still need to be disclosed on your insurance application.
+A large tree that has been within the safe distance for many years (and perhaps even pre-dates the property itself) will not necessarily constitute a threat, but will still need to be disclosed on your insurance application.

 The ‘surrounding area’ and mines

 The definition of the ‘surrounding area’ changes considerably when it comes to mining.
 Because mining works are unlikely to be immediately visible until something goes wrong and a sink/pot-hole appears mysteriously out of nowhere, it is vital that you take steps to research the mining history of the land around your property.
 Because mines that closed over a century ago may never have been officially documented, there is a small chance that a mining check may not reveal that one is lying directly beneath your home.